 The submission file is in Microsoft Word document format.

 Le text conforme aux demandes stylistiques et bibliographiques de la revue, qui se trouvent dans la section Author Guidelines à la page About the Journal.

 The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

-Article: All texts 11 000 words in length in English/12 000 words in French that makes an original contribution to knowledge.
+Article: All texts 11 000 words in length in English and 12 000 words in French (inclusive of footnotes, Figures, Tables, and Graphs) that makes an original contribution to knowledge.
 The journal gives priority to studies that explicitly integrate different sub-fields of social history and are innovative in source, method, and interpretation.

 Research Note: Any discussion paper – as opposed to a full research paper – seeking to advance a theoretical perspective, to present preliminary results of an ongoing research, or to offer a rigorous examination of a question or primary source.
 Maximum length: 5,000 words.

 Manuscripts submitted to Histoire sociale / Social History are peer reviewed before being considered for publication by the Editorial Board.
 Once a paper has been accepted for publication, it may not be withdrawn without the approval of the Board.
 Authors should submit articles in electronic form.